-The programme has 8 core modules:
+The programme has 8 core modules as follows:

-- 1. Construction Economics and Procurement takes a macro overview of the structure of the construction sector including materials supply and relationships with the economy as a whole. - 2.
-Design Economics and Cost Planning covers 4 main themes of: Cost Modelling, Cost Planning, Design Economics and Statistical Foundations. - 3.
-Construction Technology (MSc) covers emerging construction and services technologies, techniques and concepts, applied to medium /large residential/commercial & industrial projects.
-The additional themes of sustainability and efficiency of design & construction shall be embedded throughout the module. - 4.
+- The Management of Safety, Health and Environment Project Risks looks at the fundamental and universal principles of sound risk management of safety, health and the environment, as well as examining Safety Management Systems and the concepts of training, behavioural safety and safety culture. - 2.
+Construction Economics and Procurement takes a macro overview of the structure of the construction sector, including materials supply and relationships with the economy as a whole. - 3.
 Construction Contracts and Dispute Management provides an in-depth understanding of contract administration in a modern international commercial environment based on the main standard form contracts.
-Students will examine the various methods of resolving disputes arising under construction contracts at law. - 5.
-Risk and Value Management examines methodologies for risk identification, analysis, acceptance and transfer are vital elements to the success of a project as well as value management techniques. - 6.
-Construction Financial Management covers all aspects of the financial management of construction companies and projects with particular attention to capital investment decisions and cash flow management.

-- 7. Quantification and Costing of Works will cover measurement conventions, estimating, tendering, and procurement methods as well as the impact of various factors on pricing strategy. - 8.
-Construction Project Management has been designed to include both the process and people elements when managing complex projects.
+Students will examine the various methods of resolving disputes arising under construction contracts at law. - 4.
+Sustainable Design and Construction introduces the technologies, tools, methods, processes and systems required to develop a sustainable building.
+The considers lifecycle thinking, management techniques and also technological aspects. - 5.
+Risk and Value Management examines methodologies for risk identification, analysis, acceptance, and transfer are vital elements to the success of a project, as well as value management techniques. - Construction Financial Management covers all aspects of the financial management of construction companies and projects, with particular attention to capital investment decisions and cash flow management. - 7.
+Construction Project Management has been designed to include both the process and people elements when managing complex projects. - 8.
+Strategic Management in Construction and Property Enterprise develops insight into the strategic decision-making processes necessary for organisations to establish and meet organisational goals.
+It also examines the types of strategies and how they may be successfully utilised.

-Patterns of Delivery
+1.3 Patterns of Delivery